Playing with Points

 Credit for Global Entry or TSA PreCheck Fee

-You will receive a nearly instant credit for your Global Entry or TSA PreCheck Fee every four years.
-They make time in the airport much easier by providing shorter security lines and removing requirements such as taking off your shoes, belt, and jacket, removing your electronics from your luggage, and bagging your liquids separately (though you still have to comply with the 3.4 oz rule).
-Global Entry allows expedited clearance for pre-approved, low-risk travelers upon arrival in the United States, basically skipping the often crazy-long lines for customs.
+You will receive a nearly instant credit for your Global Entry or TSA PreCheck fee every four years.
+Both of these programs make time in the airport much easier by providing shorter security lines and removing requirements such as taking off your belt and jacket, removing your electronics from your luggage, and bagging your liquids separately (though you still have to comply with the 3.4 oz rule).

 If you have recently applied for or renewed one of the programs, you can charge a family member or friend’s fee on your card and receive the same benefit.